 By adding this setting, you will be able to highlight conversion data only for viewable impressions from all the information.

 We wanted to compare whether viewability on impressions and reach correlates with viewability on conversions, including delayed, post-view.
-Therefore, we set up such a model at the client.
+Therefore, we set up such a model for the client.
 Next, let’s take a look at real campaign data from one of our clients, who, for obvious reasons, will remain anonymous.

 Experiment and results